About

 Sarawak Gone is a micro-docs series raising awareness to the gradual decimation of the indigenous life and culture of Sarawak, the struggle to maintain customary right to land and the rapidly decreasing habitats that are also home to countless protected and endangered flora and fauna.

-Presented by former OPEN CHANNEL Program Director, Andrew Garton, the series explores two communities, the Bidayuh and the Penan, located at near either end of the state and draws on 20 years of Garton’s support for social justice projects there.
+Presented by producer, artist and former OPEN CHANNEL Program Director, Andrew Garton, the series explores two communities, the Bidayuh and the Penan, located at near either end of the state and draws on over 20 years of Garton’s support for social justice projects there.

 In addition, Sarawak Gone, furthers the work of global commons and open content practitioners in advancing the use of open content licenses in video and media production in general.